50 tips 'n' tricks to save if you've got kids

-The cost of raising a child to 21 is estimated at over £200,000 – a wail-inducing sum.
+The cost of raising a child to 21 is estimated at £230,000 – a wail-inducing sum.
 Yet whether you're starting a family or in the midst of one, there are loads of tips 'n' tricks to save.

-This is our toy chest of over 50 quick tips to save cash with kids.
+This is our toy chest of 55 quick tips on how to save money with kids, including free TV show recordings, cheap kids' clothes and cheap family travel insurance.

 Don't leave life insurance until it's too late

-In the UK, one child in 29 loses a parent before they've finished full-time education.
+In the UK, over 23,000 parents of children under 18 die each year.
 It's a sobering fact, so life insurance is well worth considering if you've got kids.

 If you die, what'd happen to your kids?